Ptolemy2002/react-mongo-data/lib/README.md

         - `mongoName` (String): The name of the property in the MongoDB database.
     - Returns:
         - String - The name of the property in the instance that corresponds to the specified name in the MongoDB database.
 - `isDirty` - Returns `true` if any of the defined properties have been changed since the last checkpoint of the specified type, `false` otherwise.
+If the checkpoint is not found, the function will return `true`.
     - Arguments:
         - `type` (String | String[] | null): The type of checkpoint to compare against.
 If `null`, the last checkpoint will be used.
 If the type is an array, the last checkpoint of any of the specified types will be used.
+The search will start from the current checkpoint.
     - Returns:
         - Boolean - `true` if any of the defined properties have been changed since the last checkpoint of the specified type, `false` otherwise.
+If the checkpoint is not found, the function will return `true`.
 - `toJSON` - Returns an object that represents the instance in JSON format.
 This will include all properties that have been defined and their values, converted with the `toMongo` functions if they exist.
     - Arguments: None
     - Returns: